devanshjoshi08/RISCV-RV32IM-Processor/README.md

 The processor supports all 48 RV32IM instructions with a pipelined hardware multiplier and iterative divider, M-mode privileged architecture (CSR access, trap handling, MRET), a gshare branch predictor with branch target buffer and return address stack, a direct-mapped instruction cache, 3-source data forwarding, and 64-bit hardware performance counters for cycle-accurate IPC measurement.
 Runs bare-metal C programs compiled with a standard RISC-V GCC toolchain, communicating over UART at 115200 baud with LED output on the FPGA.
 Validated through a 24-point comprehensive test suite, 37-test riscv-tests ISA compliance, and hardware deployment.

+This project was built independently, outside of any course requirement.

 **Author:** Devansh Joshi

 ## Synthesis Results (Artix-7 XC7A35T, Vivado 2025.2)